mstan/keep-alive-tester/README.md

 - By default, this application listens for event names from ANY device owned by this account.
 Only one unit should be run at a time for testing.
 If multiple units need to be run at a time, multiple instances of this node app should be run by setting the DEVICE_ID environment variable for their associated device
 - The keep alive set by default will be 2 hours.
 This is done to ensure the device is recoverable once it (intentionally) fails a keep alive ping.
 Under a 2
-- Once a device reaches its timeout and this node application exits--the device is not reachable until its 9 hour keepAlive cycle.
-Once the keepAlive occurs, the device will only be reachable for its keepAlive window--afterward, one must wait for the next 9 hour keep alive cycle before it reachable again or until it is reset.
+- Once a device reaches its timeout and this node application exits--the device is not reachable until its 2 hour keepAlive cycle.
+Once the keepAlive occurs, the device will only be reachable for its keepAlive window--afterward, one must wait for the next 2 hour keep alive cycle before it reachable again or until it is reset.
 - For each test iteration, a device consumes data for handling a subscribed event and publishing an event.
-Tests should be used sparingly as this may consume a non-insighifcant amount of data is left unchecked.
+Tests should be used sparingly as this may consume a non-insignifcant amount of data if left unchecked.
 - The default starting interval is 0 minutes (meaning, the app will increment to 1 minute and then increment 1 minute for each iteration).
 You can change the STARTING_INTERVAL to a higher base value if you wish to decrease testing time.
 If the default STARTING_INTERVAL is too high though, the test will fail, not returning any known good intervals.
-- 2FA is not presently supported.